leenhalabi7/Bomber_Man_project/README.md

-Thor-Themed Bomberman Game on FPGA using SystemVerilog
+Thor-Themed Bomberman Game on FPGA using SystemVerilog --Overview--

---Overview--

 This project is an implementation of the classic Bomberman game with a Thor theme from the Marvel universe.
 The game is designed using SystemVerilog and runs on an FPGA.
 The project is synthesized and simulated using Quartus software.

-Players take on characters from the Thor universe, such as Thor, Loki, and Thanos, and engage in explosive gameplay with a superhero twist.
+The game takes on characters from the Thor universe, such as Thor, Loki, and Thanos, and engage in explosive gameplay with a superhero twist.

 --Features--